fsheriff3/FatimaTest/README.md

-# Fatima Hobbies and things
+# Fatima's Hobbies and things

 I am an artist/project manager scholar at YearUp Greater Atlanta.
 I love art and the beauty of it.
 On my free time I draw and paint portraits where I sell them on a platform called Redbubble.